vgough/grpc-proxy/README.md

 ## Project Goal

-Build a transparent reverse proxy for gRPC targets that will make it easy to expose gRPC services over the internet.
-This includes:
- * no needed knowledge of the semantics of requests exchanged in the call (independent rollouts)
- * easy, declarative definition of backends and their mappings to frontends
- * simple round-robin load balancing of inbound requests from a single connection to multiple backends

-The project now exists as a **proof of concept**, with the key piece being the `proxy` package that is a generic gRPC reverse proxy handler.
+Makes it easy to build a revser proxy for gRPC targets.
+This allows users to route gRPC requests based on method names and metadata without any knowledge of message contents.

+The project was branched from the proof of concept work in github.com/mwitkow/grpc-proxy, and further redined with a real router project running in a production environment with multiple routing topologies.

-## Proxy Handler
+## Proxy Package

-The package [`proxy`](proxy/) contains a generic gRPC reverse proxy handler that allows a gRPC server to not know about registered handlers or their data types.
-Please consult the docs, here's an exaple usage.
+The package [`proxy`](proxy/) contains a generic gRPC reverse proxy handler that allows a gRPC server.

-Defining a `StreamDirector` that decides where (if at all) to send the request (see example_test.go):
+A `StreamDirector` implementation is responsible for deciding where (if at all) to send a request (see example_test.go).
+This contrived example demonstrates how a user could use the path and associated request metadata to route a request:
 ```go
 func (d *ExampleDirector) Connect(ctx context.Context, method string) (context.Context, *grpc.ClientConn, error) {
   // Make sure we never forward internal services.